Severed cable stopped Link light rail train stuck in tunnel Friday, Sound Transit says

 Videos posted to social media from passengers on the stuck cars captured the real-time confusion of the moment as passengers wandered in and around the stopped train.

-The agency is now launching an investigation into the root causes of what happened, Sound Transit said in a statement released on its Twitter account Saturday morning.
+The agency is now launching an investigation into the root causes of what happened, Sound Transit said.

 “The investigation will include review of measures to ensure passengers stay onboard the train during such incidents for their safety and how to better communicate with riders during service disruptions,” the statement read.
 “We apologize for the considerable inconvenience to our passengers.”